-Ambulatory phlebectomy is an outpatient procedure that removes superficial veins through small, slit-like incisions in the skin.
-The procedure involves four different steps:
+Ambulatory phlebectomy is an outpatient procedure developed by dermatologic surgeons that removes superficial veins through small, slit-like incisions in the skin.

-- Injecting local anesthesia into the skin.
+- Local anesthesia is injected into the skin.

 - Are the varicose veins the main problem, or are they connected to other veins that may need to be treated first?

 - Are there clots in the superficial or deep veins that may need to be addressed?

 - Are other procedures needed in addition to ambulatory phlebectomy?

 Patients can walk immediately after surgery and carry on normal daily activities.
 Patients must wear the graduated compression stockings as directed by their dermatologist.
 Temporary bruising and swelling in the treatment area is normal.
 Pain is generally minimal as long as graduated compression stockings are worn.

 Find a doctor for your ambulatory phlebectomy for varicose veins

 Visit “Find a dermatologic surgeon” and choose “Ambulatory Phlebectomy” from the dropdown menu.
 In 2013, ASDS doctors performed nearly 224,000 vein treatments, up from 146,000 in 2012.
 Because ASDS doctors are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient’s condition.